About this website

 This is what I look like

 I have sewn ever since I was a child.
 My mother made clothes all the time for herself and us kids by sewing, knitting, and crocheting.
 For a while, she also worked for a private clothing label in Japan.
-I watched her sew at her sewing machine - a treadle sewing machine, electric domestic sewing machines, and a professional sewing machine.
-She showed me most of the basic skills in sewing, which paved the way for me to learn more on my own using books and online tutorials.
-She was always willing to let me try making things with fabric remnants, such as my dolls' clothes, small pouches, and bags.
-Now I am grateful that she taught me the invaluable skills of sewing, mending/fixing, and making things.
+I watched her sew at her sewing machines - a treadle sewing machine, electric domestic sewing machines, and a professional sewing machine.
+I learned from her basic sewing skills, which paved the way for me to learn more on my own using books and online tutorials.
+Now I am grateful that I am blessed with the invaluable skills of sewing, mending/fixing, and making things.

-I have done many things so far, and I am happy that I have had the opportunities.
-Some of them include translation/interpretation, writing, graduate studies (language education, linguistics, and translation studies), teaching (children to adults; ESL, Japanese, and translation), and managing my own small translation business.
-I have learned a lot with each of the things I did, and now I am happy sewing and engaging in other creative activities.
+I have done many things so far, and I am grateful that I had the opportunities.
+Some of them include translation/interpreting between Japanese and English, writing, graduate studies (language education, linguistics, and translation studies), teaching (children to adults in English as a Second Language, Japanese as a Foreign Language, and Japanese-English translation), and managing my own small translation business.
+I have learned a lot with each of the things I did and through some illnesses, and now I am happy sewing and engaging in other creative activities.

 Translated by Yukari Meldrum and Alice Major; cover illustration by Tiffany Adair